xoofx/Asm6502/doc/readme.md

 The library also supports the 6510 CPU, a 6502 variant used in the Commodore 64.
 In addition to the assembler and disassembler, you can emulate and run code with the CPU core:

-- `Mos6510Assembler` / `Mos6510Disassembler`: assembly and disassembly with undocumented/illegal opcodes
+- `Mos6510Assembler` / `Mos6510Disassembler`: assembly and disassembly with undocumented opcodes
 - `Mos6510Cpu`: cycle-accurate execution with full opcode coverage

 Use `Mos6510Cpu` when you need to execute code and measure exact cycle counts; if you only need documented opcodes, `Mos6502Cpu` is available as well.